-We assume that negative emissions are not possible (or at least not at a competitive price) and therefore impose an upper bound on the abatement rate of 1.
+We assume that negative emissions are not possible (or at least not at a competitive price) and thus impose an upper bound on the abatement rate of 1.
 Hence, when it would be optimal to abate more than 100% of the emissions, the optimality condition (2.13) cannot be satisfied anymore.
-In this case the marginal abatement costs are smaller than the sum of the social cost of carbon and the renewable energy subsidy.
+In this case the marginal abatement costs are smaller than the sum of the social cost of carbon and social benefit of learning.

-2.2 Effects of a temperature cap on optimal abatement and carbon pricing
+2.2 Effects of a temperature cap on carbon pricing

-Optimal policy in presence of a temperature cap still satisfies the first-order condition, but the social cost of carbon now must account for the temperature cap.
-A temperature cap in our model is equivalent to the restriction that $u_t = 1$ when $T_t = T^{cap}$ .
-We show that in the case of a pure temperature cap (i.e. no effect of climate change on damages to aggregate production), intertemporal optimization implies that the expected growth rate of the SCC and of the marginal abatement cost must equal the risk-free interest rate plus a risk premium (for a proof, see Appendix D).
-Let $\pi_t$ be the stochastic discount factor.
-In this case, we thus have that expected growth in the marginal abatement cost and in the optimal carbon price (in the absence of learning by doing) equals:
+Optimal policy in presence of a temperature cap still satisfies the first-order condition, but the SCC now must account for the temperature cap.
+A temperature cap in our model is equivalent to the restriction that $u_t = 1$ when $T_t = T^{cap}$ since only then the cap will not be violated.
+We show that in the case of a pure temperature cap (i.e. no effect of climate change on damages to aggregate production), intertemporal optimization implies that the expected growth rate of the SCC and of the MAC must equal the risk-free interest rate plus a risk premium (for a proof, see Appendix D).
+Let π_t be the stochastic discount factor.
+In this case, we thus have that expected growth in the MAC and in SCC (in the absence of learning by doing) equals: